 From here, the list goes on to include a number of other items.

-Judging by its ingredients alone, Alpo Chop House looks to be a below-average canned dog food.
+Based on its ingredients alone, Alpo Chop House canned dog food looks like a below-average wet product.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical canned dog food.